c0xc/Wallphiller/README.md

+Git
+---

+After cloning the repository...

+    $ git clone ...

+... you'll want to get the submodule.

+    $ git submodule update

+After this, you can go ahead and start a build.

 Build
 -----

-This software requires Qt 4.8.
+This software requires Qt 4.
 Make sure that the QTDIR environment variable points to your Qt build directory.